Name: Jeremy Hefner

 Hefner is reminiscent of Josh Geer in many ways.
 Hefner, like Geer, pounds the zone aggressively, works to contact, mixes his pitches well, isn't afraid to go inside, and – perhaps most importantly – wins ball games.

 "He is a very focused young man, he is very routine oriented," Fort Wayne pitching coach Tom Bradley said.
 "He's got, probably, the best pitchability, knows how to pitch better than anybody on our staff this year.
 He throws three pitches for strikes."

 After being selected in the fifth-round of the 2007 draft out of Oral Roberts, Hefner was shipped to short-season Eugene where he tied for the team lead with 74 strikeouts in 62.1 innings en route to posting a 3.90 ERA.

-In 2008, he stepped up to full-season ball and was the most consistent starter for the Fort Wayne Wizards.
+This season, he stepped up to full-season ball and was the most consistent starter for the Fort Wayne Wizards.
 Across 29 games, including 24 starts, Hefner went 10-5 while notching a 3.33 ERA.
-He struck out more than a batter per inning while allowing two runs or less in 15 of his 24 starts.

 Late in the year, he was moved up to Lake Elsinore of the California League.
 He received one regular season start, giving up two runs in five innings.
 In the playoffs, Hefner allowed eight runs, but just one earned, on 11 hits across six innings.